iancze/PSOAP/doc/scripts.rst

     usage: psoap-process-masks [-h] [--plot]

-    Apply the masks contained in the masks.dat file.
+    Apply the masks contained in the masks.dat file to the list of chunks contained in chunks.dat

     optional arguments:
       -h, --help  show this help message and exit